Bow drill standard procedure by Dave Watson

 Bow drill bearing (Holding block)

-Bow for the bow drill
+Bow for the bow drill.

-Either Hazelwood (Corylus sp.) or Ashwood (Fraxinus excelsior) is used.
+Hazelwood (Corylus sp.) or Ashwood (Fraxinus excelsior) is used.
 The length of the bow is about one meter, and the bow is strung by far more elastic compared to either the Swedish- or Australian way.
 It is a real bow, resembling a bow for shooting arrows.

 Lessons learned from Dave Watson on bow drilling: